janvda/my-sma-bluetooth/README.md

 To install run make install

-Make sure you edit the /etc/smatool.conf to update the SMA converter bluetooth MAC address
+Make sure you edit the /etc/smatool.conf to update the SMA converter bluetooth MAC address and password

+Also added systemd timer and service files for auto starting every X seconds